-What is the best raccoon trap bait out there to make these critters walk right into your cages and trap settings in order to get them out of your home for good?
+What is the best raccoon trap bait out there to make these critters walk right into your cages and trap settings to get them out of your home for good?

-While knowing what the best traps are for catching raccoons is important, as well as being informed on how to properly and safely set them, you have to keep in mind that what will really do the work here is using the right type of bait.
-Unattractive smelling bait can make a trap completely useless, so the best you can do is take a look at all your options and follow the expert advice on choosing the best raccoon trap bait.
+While knowing what the best traps are for catching raccoons is important, as well as being informed on how to properly and safely set them, you have to keep in mind that what will do the work here is using the right type of bait.
+Unattractive smelling bait can make a trap completely useless, so the best you can do is take a look at all your options and follow the expert advice on choosing the best trap bait for raccoons.